Need to talk? Call 1800 882 436.

 Key facts

-• Cord blood may be donated and used to treat or cure diseases of the blood or immune system, such as lymphoma and leukaemia.
+• Cord blood may be donated to a public cord blood bank and used to treat diseases such as leukaemia.

 • Cord blood may also be collected and stored for private use.
 There are usually storage fees associated with private cord banking.